liangjin2007/LearningArea/rl.md

 - 贝尔曼公式

 ## UE5 Learning Agents https://dev.epicgames.com/community/learning/courses/GAR/unreal-engine-learning-agents-5-5/7dmy/unreal-engine-learning-to-drive-5-5

+### 概述
+Learning Agents comes with both a C++ library (with Blueprint support) and Python scripts.
+The C++ library is an ordinary UE plugin split into a handful of modules.
+It exposes functionality for defining observations/actions and your neural network structure, as well as the flow-control for the training and inference procedures.
+During training, the UE process will collaborate with an external Python process running PyTorch.
+We included a working PyTorch algorithm for PPO and BC.

 ```
 Step 1. 创建一个带LearningAgentsManager Componenet的Actor Named with BP_SportsCarManager
 Click Class Default to show Detail, add Component Tag "LearningAgentsManager"